Facts and Figures

 Your first lesson - of up to an hour - is free.
 This will allow you to decide if my teaching style and personality suit you and if online tuition works for you; similarly it will help me see if we can work well together.
 Prices and payment details are available when you get in touch.
 I am expensive so bear that in mind; I am, however, open to negotiation if there are particular circumstances that you think I should know about.
 Please note that I charge more for 11+ than I do for the rest of my teaching; for more details about my 11+ teaching including fees, please go to the 11+ page on this site.

-Before we agree to work together, I will ask you to read and accept the contents of a two-sided document explaining my prices and cancellation policy etc. Much of it is already covered here on this website.
+Before we agree to work together, I will ask you to read and accept the contents of a two-sided document explaining my prices and cancellation policy etc. I do charge for cancellations, so please bear that mind.

 References, Testimonials and The Tutors' Association